 "A quality educational institution must be committed to assessing student learning and using the results of that assessment to improve the educational experiences of its students.
 A plan to assess student learning should be rooted in the College's mission and its core values--specifically, integrity, academic excellence and commitment to teaching and learning."
-(Academic Master Plan 2010, p.
+(2010, p.
 32)

 The College is engaged in assessment of student learning at the course, program and institution levels.
-Assessment of courses and programs is linked by design as illustrated in the figure below.